Rifadin Iv Generic Name & Formulations

 Concomitant ritonavir-boosted saquinavir (increased risk of severe hepatotoxicity).
 Concomitant atazanavir, darunavir, fosamprenavir, saquinavir, tipranavir.
 Concomitant praziquantel.
 Rifamycin hypersensitivity.

 Meningococcal: reserve rifampin for cases where high risk of meningococcal disease exists; confirm diagnosis.
 Not recommended for intermittent therapy (risk of rare renal hypersensitivity reactions).
 Monitor for hypersensitivity or severe cutaneous reactions (eg, SJS, TEN, DRESS); discontinue if occur.
 Monitor for signs of liver injury (esp. in prolonged treatment).
 If hepatic impaired: obtain LFTs at baseline, then every 2–4 weeks during therapy.
 Discontinue if signs of hepatic damage occur or worsen.
+Vitamin K-dependent coagulation disorders, bleeding; monitor.
+Pulmonary toxicity.
+Thrombotic microangiopathy (including thrombotic thrombocytopenic purpura, hemolytic uremia syndrome).
 Diabetes.
 May stain teeth, body secretions, contact lenses.
 IV: avoid extravasation.
 Elderly.
 Pregnancy.
 Nursing mothers: not recommended.

 See Contraindications.
 Discontinue rifampin 4 weeks before giving praziquantel; may be restarted one day after completing praziquantel treatment.
-Avoid concomitant zidovudine, indinavir, efavirenz, daclatasvir, simeprevir, sofosbuvir, telaprevir, halothane, quinine, and alcohol.
+Avoid concomitant zidovudine, indinavir, efavirenz, daclatasvir, simeprevir, sofosbuvir, telaprevir, halothane, quinine, ticagrelor, and alcohol.
 Concomitant hepatotoxic agents: may cause fatal liver dysfunction.
 Antagonizes oral or other hormonal contraceptives (consider nonhormonal methods), phenytoin, antiarrhythmics, tamoxifen, toremifene, haloperidol, azole antifungals (avoid 2 weeks before and during itraconazole), β-blockers, diazepam, zopiclone, zolpidem, CCBs, prednisolone, moxifloxacin, sulfonylureas, cyclosporine, oxycodone, morphine, ondansetron, simvastatin, rosiglitazone, nortriptyline, enalapril, chloramphenicol, clarithromycin, dapsone, doxycycline, irinotecan, levothyroxine, losartan, methadone, telithromycin, theophylline.
+Risk of bleeding with clopidogrel; do not use.
 Monitor warfarin, digoxin, tacrolimus; adjust dose as needed.
 May be potentiated by probenecid, cotrimoxazole.
 Concomitant atovaquone: not recommended.
 Separate dosing of antacids by at least 1hr.
 May cause false (+) urine tests for opiates.
 May inhibit assays for serum folate and Vit.
 B12 (consider alternative methods).
 Perform LFTs and use contrast media prior to morning dose.

-GI disturbances, jaundice, headache, fever, drowsiness, fatigue, ataxia, dizziness, inability to concentrate, mental confusion, muscular weakness, pain in extremities, generalized numbness, visual disturbances, elevated BUN and serum uric acid, menstrual disturbances, urticaria, rash, edema; hepatotoxicity, hepatitis, abnormal LFTs, cholestasis; rare: blood dyscrasias, anaphylaxis.
+GI disturbances, jaundice, headache, fever, drowsiness, fatigue, ataxia, dizziness, inability to concentrate, mental confusion, muscular weakness, pain in extremities, generalized numbness, visual disturbances, elevated BUN and serum uric acid, menstrual disturbances, urticaria, rash, edema; hepatotoxicity, hepatitis, abnormal LFTs, cholestasis, paradoxical drug reaction, interstitial lung disease; rare: blood dyscrasias, anaphylaxis.